 Electricity

 Repair category 2

-Notes There are aspects of the electrical installation which may not satisfy current day needs with the fusebox appearing to be of an older type and there being a general lack of sockets within some apartments.
+Notes There are aspects of the electrical installation which may not satisfy current day needs with the consumer unit appearing to be of an older type.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.